RHESSI OBJECT PARAMETER DEFAULTS

 obj=ospex (/pre_apr2007)

-2. Set the environment variable pre_apr2007 to 1 before creating the image, spectrum, or ospex object.
+2. Environment variable option: Set the environment variable pre_apr2007 or pre_apr2011 to 1 before creating the image, spectrum, or ospex object.

-If we make changes to default values in the future, we'll add other keywords so you can select which defaults you want.
+When we make changes to default values in the future, we'll add new keywords so you can select which defaults you want.